apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/1hKnRYpnYOxYuz?hostedIn=slideshare&page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

-### Declarative Kubernetes Cluster Deployment with Cloudstack and Cluster API, [Ozhan Karaman](https://www.linkedin.com/in/ozhan-karaman)
+### Declarative Kubernetes Cluster Deployment with CloudStack and Cluster API, [Ozhan Karaman](https://www.linkedin.com/in/ozhan-karaman)

-Are you currently managing Kubernetes clusters in the cloud and considering a transition to on-premises infrastructure using Cloudstack?
-This session is an exciting demonstration of how you can deploy Kubernetes clusters in a declarative manner, leveraging the capabilities of Cloudstack and Cluster API.
+Are you currently managing Kubernetes clusters in the cloud and considering a transition to on-premises infrastructure using CloudStack?
+This session is an exciting demonstration of how you can deploy Kubernetes clusters in a declarative manner, leveraging the capabilities of CloudStack and Cluster API.
-In this demo, Ozhan showcases a comprehensive solution that combines Packer, Gitlab CI, ArgoCD, Cluster API, and Cluster Autoscaler to create a seamless on-premises deployment strategy adaptable to diverse requirements over Cloudstack Infrastructure.
+In this demo, Ozhan showcases a comprehensive solution that combines Packer, Gitlab CI, ArgoCD, Cluster API, and Cluster Autoscaler to create a seamless on-premises deployment strategy adaptable to diverse requirements over CloudStack Infrastructure.

 <iframe width="640" height="315" src="https://www.youtube.com/embed/W88X8W3hl6U?si=2J4yPYdjthOfdlqJ&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>